Behavioral Intervention Team

 The Behavioral Intervention Team (BIT) is a multi-disciplinary group that seeks to:

-- Gather information to assess situations involving individuals who display concerning or disruptive behaviors;
+- Gather information to assess situations involving students who display concerning or disruptive behaviors;

 - Recommend appropriate intervention strategies or disciplinary actions;